hi-anki/learn-x86_64-assembly/8-functions/readme.md

 The problem is they are functionally the same thing.
 Just their interpretation makes them complicated.

 To store locals, you have to reserve space, by subtracting rsp.
-On the other hand, arguments > 6 are internally managed by stack.
+This is done because if there are more than 6 arguments, they go on stack.
+And this magic of managing stack happens automatically.
+So the rsi is pointing at those arguments and not on rbp, which you can reduce and do the thing.

 Mathematically,
   - we are still doing [rbp - 8] to access the 7th argument.
 Because that's where it lives, i.e at 9976.